IDSC Services FAQ

-Work orders will be processed in the order they are received.
-Print jobs will be billed upon printing with the exception of index and grant number orders which will be billed at pick-up.
-To ensure accuracy, files to be printed must be reviewed on a lab workstation by the client and a lab attendant.
+Orders will be processed in the order they are received.
+Print jobs will be billed upon printing with the exception of index and grant number orders, which will be billed at pick-up.
+To ensure accuracy, a lab attendant will go through your files with you on a lab workstation.
 Complex projects may require additional information or time to complete.
 We highly recommend that you review the copyright, liability and services guidelines prior to submitting a work order.

 How do I pay for fee-based services?

-Payment for billable items and services must be made through the IDSC lab.
-Payment is required in full at the time of completion/delivery.
+The IDSC accepts the following forms of payment: credit/debit cards via the Payment Gateway, departmental Index codes and Grants, or Foundation accounts.
+Payment for billable items and services must be made through the IDSC lab and is required in full at the time of completion/delivery.
 Materials and /or services will be withheld until full payment can be made.

 Please be aware that IDSC services are only available during business hours (Monday–Friday, 8 a.m.–5 p.m.).
 Orders must be requested and picked up during this time.
 Evening/weekend lab clients must wait until the next business day to pay for and pick up their order.